Angiesemerjian/cse15l-lab-reports/Lab3.md

   }
 }
 ```
-3. The symptom, as the output of running the two tests above (provide it as a screenshot -- one test should pass, one test should fail).
+3.The symptom, as the output of running the two tests above (provide it as a screenshot -- one test should pass, one test should fail).

 ![Image](Screen Shot 2024-05-20 at 4.36.09 PM.png)

 The output of just the two new tests:
 ![Image](Screen Shot 2024-05-20 at 4.48.30 PM.png)

-4. The code before:
+4.The code before:
    ![Image](Screen Shot 2024-05-20 at 4.20.35 PM.png)

    The code after: